 As with so many stories from the Cynon Valley, our story starts with industry, coal in particular.
-John and Sarah Linton joined the thousands who relocated to the Welsh Valleys over the course the latter half of the 1850’s in pursuit of work, the rapidly growing coal industry created.
+John and Sarah Linton joined the thousands who relocated to the Welsh Valleys over the course of the latter half of the 1850s in pursuit of work created by the rapidly growing coal industry.

-John and Sarah would find there way to Aberaman, where John became a gardener for the wealthy industrialist Sir George Elliot of the Powell Duffryn Company.
-They would go on raise four children, John, Arthur, Samuel and Thomas.
-Nobody expected what would happen next; like the children of the community around them, their future looked to revolve around the world of coal and the life of a collier.
+John and Sarah would find their way to Aberaman, where John became a gardener for the wealthy industrialist Sir George Elliot of the Powell Duffryn Company.
+They would go on to raise four children, John, Arthur, Samuel and Thomas.
+Nobody expected what would happen next; like the children of the community around them, their future seemed to revolve around the world of coal and the life of a collier.

 Escaping a Life Underground

-life in heavy industry was not for all, and some turned education and sport to seek new opportunities.
-For Arthur, Sam and Tom their chance came through cycling.
-Their talent saw their passion for the sport grow, and they progressed from club level through ever increasing tiers until they reached national and international competitions.
+Life in heavy industry was not for everyone and some turned to education and sport to seek new opportunities.
+For Arthur, Sam, and Tom their chance came through cycling.
+Their talent saw their passion for the sport grow and they progressed from club level through ever-increasing tiers until they reached national and international competitions.

-Through this epic rise they were proud of roots in the Cynon Valley and regularly wore The Prince of Wales’ badge, the emblem of choice of the nation’s sportsmen.
+Throughout this epic rise they stayed proud of their roots in the Cynon Valley and regularly wore The Prince of Wales’ badge, the emblem of choice for the nation’s sportsmen.

 ‘Champion Cyclist of the World’

 By 1893, Arthur had broken every record up to 100 miles.
 His success attracted the attention of James ‘Choppy’ Warburton, trainer and agent of the Gladiator Cycle Company.
-In 1894, Arthur travelled abroad, taking on the champions of Europe, and broke four world records in the process.
-He was labelled ‘Champion Cyclist of the World’ and, in 1895, was welcomed back to Aberdare a hero.
+In 1894, Arthur travelled abroad, taking on the champions of Europe and broke four world records in the process.
+He was labelled ‘Champion Cyclist of the World’ and in 1895 was welcomed back to Aberdare as a hero.

-Like their elder brother, Sam and Tom began competing in races from 1892.
+Like their elder brother, Sam and Tom began competing in races in 1892.
 Like Arthur, Tom quickly gained success in international races and broke records.

 In this period, the Linton Brothers were challenged by fellow Aberdare cyclist Jimmy Michael.
-A neighbour of the Linton’s, he was said to have learnt his craft cycling around Aberdare up and down the alleys delivering meat from the butchers.
-He proved himself a talented cyclist and became a protégé of Arthur and his then trainer Jack Jones.
+A neighbour of the Linton family, he was said to have learnt his craft cycling around Aberdare up and down the alleys delivering meat from the butchers.
+He proved himself to be a talented cyclist and became a protégé of Arthur and his then trainer Jack Jones.
 Success came quickly and Jimmy attracted the attention of ‘Choppy’ Warburton.
-Jimmy, like the Linton’s, would go on to race the best cyclists in Europe, becoming the World Middle Distance Champion in 1895.
+Jimmy, like the Lintons, would go on to race the best cyclists in Europe, becoming the World Middle Distance Champion in 1895.

-Jimmy would part from Warburton in 1896 and depart for the United States, where he continued to find fame break records and earn widespread respect.
+Jimmy would part from Warburton in 1896 and depart for the United States, where he continued to find fame breaking records and earned widespread respect.

-1895 proved a difficult year for Arthur, a past injury returning and a split from ‘Choppy’ Warburton saw a downturn in form and the loss of many of his titles.
-After reuniting with Warburton coach in May 1896, Arthur returned to form, winning the Boudreaux-Paris race.
+1895 proved a difficult year for Arthur because a past injury returned and a split from ‘Choppy’ Warburton saw a downturn in form and the loss of many of his titles.
+Yet after reuniting with his coach in May 1896, Arthur returned to form, winning the Boudreaux-Paris race.

-Just a few weeks later, in July, Arthur died at the age of 28, reportedly of Typhoid fever.
+Tragically, just a few weeks later in July, Arthur died at the age of 28, reportedly of Typhoid fever.

 Tom Linton followed Jimmy to America.
 For a time, he attempted to resurrect their rivalry, but Jimmy was at the height of his fame and success.
-A defeated Tom returned to Europe where he would live until his death in 1914 aged 38 from Typhoid Fever.
+A defeated Tom returned to Europe where he would live until his death from Typhoid Fever, aged 38 in 1914.

 Jimmy’s success would eventually come to end when he was beaten by the American cyclist Major Taylor.
-After this, he sought a life as jockey and racehorse owner.
-As his success waned, he sought a return to his cycling success.
-His attempt to relive past glories did not materialise.
-A bad fall looked to end his career and he sought a return to America.
+After this, he sought a life as a jockey and racehorse owner.
+As his success waned, he sought to revive his cycling success.
+Yet his attempt to relive past glories did not materialise.
+A bad fall threatened to end his career and he sought a return to America.
 However, he would never reach America, passing away on the journey.
-His death is recorded as ‘delirium tremens’ suggesting he died of alcoholism.
+His death was recorded as ‘delirium tremens’ which suggests that he died of alcoholism.

 Sam Linton suffered several serious crashes and was forced into retirement.
 Returning to the Cynon Valley, he worked as a collier.
 He would go on to live until 1935.